PTI leaders make their way to Lahore for political power show

 The party had earlier sought permission to hold its much-anticipated gathering at the iconic Greater Iqbal park that houses Minar-i-Pakistan.
 However, it was allocated Kahna along the Lahore Ring Road.

-According to videos shared by PTI, party leaders including Leader of Opposition Omar Ayub and Khyber Pakhtunkhwa Chief Minister Ali Amin Gandpur were en route as they tried to “open” their way to Kahna.
+According to videos shared by PTI, party leaders including Leader of the Opposition in the National Assembly Omar Ayub and Khyber Pakhtunkhwa Chief Minister Ali Amin Gandpur were en route as they tried to “open” their way to Kahna.

-In a video posted on X by PTI, the KP CM led the way himself as party workers got past the blockages near the Attock toll.
+In a video posted on X by PTI, CM Gandapur led the way himself as party workers got past the blockages near the Attock toll plaza.

-Separately, Ayub said they had burned the bridges for the way back on incarcerated PTI founder Imran Khan’s orders as they moved towards Lahore.

-“Our convoy will meet chief minister Khyber Pakhtunkhwa […] and then, god willing, we will go towards Lahore,” Ayub said in a video message posted on X.
+“Our convoy will meet KP CM […] and then, god willing, we will go towards Lahore,” Ayub said in a video message posted on X.

-While responding to the question about roadblocks and hindrances along the way, the opposition leader said: “We have machinery, we will open the way and go.
+While responding to a question about roadblocks and hindrances along the way, the opposition leader said: “We have machinery, we will open the way and go.
 No one can block us.”

-In a post on X just before 3pm, when the rally was scheduled to begin, Senior Minister Marriyum Aurangzeb claimed that PTI had failed to fill even “three dozen” seats.
+In a post on X just before 3pm, when the rally was scheduled to begin, provincial minister Marriyum Aurangzeb claimed that PTI had failed to fill even “three dozen” seats.

-She claimed the party had shown “fake and outdated videos” of the previous rally. adding her party will release the original scenes this time so there is “no doubt”.
+She claimed the party had shown “fake and outdated videos” of the previous rally, adding her party would release the original scenes this time so there was “no doubt”.

 Videos shared by the PTI Lahore account purportedly showed its leaders and workers heading from various areas of Punjab and KP to Lahore.

-However, in a post, it claimed that the Rajana interchange had been blocked off to traffic.
+However, in a post, it claimed that the Rajana interchange was blocked off to traffic.

 Detention orders issued for 5 PTI leaders